Jump to section

-A normal healthy cat will take 20-30 regular breaths per minute.
+A normal healthy cat will take 10-30 regular breaths per minute.
 The air travels into your cat’s lungs and is used to oxygenate the blood, which is then circulated throughout your cat’s vital organs.
-When a cat is suffering from rapid breathing, this breath rate increases and often becomes irregular, or shallow.
-This can often be an indication that your cat is not able to bring enough oxygen into the lungs to supply their body’s need.
+When a cat is suffering from rapid breathing, this breathing rate increases and breaths often becomes irregular, or shallow.
+This can be an indication that your cat is not able to bring enough oxygen into the lungs to supply their body’s need.
 Rapid breathing is a symptom that can be caused by a number of illnesses or injuries.
 Since regular breathing is vital, if your cat is suffering from rapid breathing (also known as tachypnea) it is a serious and life threatening condition and you should seek immediate veterinary care.

 Rapid Breathing Average Cost